JTX RunRise XL Review (2026): The Best Flat-Fold Treadmill JTX Makes?

 Better than the standard RunRise.
 The 150 by 50 cm deck gives more room for a longer stride, and the 135 kg user limit is the highest of the flat-fold JTX models.

-The XL folds flat and uses a brushless motor; the Sprint 7 has a sturdier hydraulic fold, a 12 percent incline and a 3-year warranty but cannot be stored flat.
+The XL folds flat, uses a brushless motor and costs £999; the Sprint-7 is £1,149 and has a sturdier hydraulic fold, a 12 percent incline and a 3-year warranty but cannot be stored flat.
 Choose on whether flat storage or the hydraulic frame and extra incline matter more.

 The verdict

 The RunRise XL is the flat-fold JTX for people who want to run, not just jog.
 The 2.25 CHP brushless motor, 12.4 mph top speed, roomy 150 by 50 cm deck and 135 kg limit make it a genuinely capable runner that still slides under a bed, and the free-tier Kinomap and Zwift support keeps it cheap to live with.
 The 10 percent incline and 2-year warranty are the only things that trail the Sprint range.
-If flat storage is a priority and you want more than the standard RunRise offers, at £899 in the Summer Sale it is the pick.
+If flat storage is a priority and you want more than the standard RunRise offers, at £949.05 with our code it is the pick.

 We research and compare products independently using our RunRank system.
 If you buy through links on this page we may earn a commission, at no extra cost to you.
 Prices are checked regularly and change with sales and discount codes, so always confirm the current price on the retailer’s site.